 Unique Mandalay Tea Room

-The menu offers detailed explanations of each dish in English so it is easy to order and the waitstaff is extremely attentive.
+The menu offers detailed explanations of each dish in English.
+It makes it easy to order and the waitstaff is extremely attentive.

 Try the Mont Ti noodles or the Shwe Taung Kauk Swe (a coconut milk soup with egg noodles, chicken, onions, and lime).